Welcome to Minesweeper

 Step 9.
 Let us focus on the 2 marked with a blue circle.
-There should be two mines near it, one of which has already been found.
-The other one must reside in the only remaining covered field which is above.
-Notice also that the mine counter in the top-left corner of the game board indicates '001' which means that only one mine remains to be found.
+There should be two mines around it, one of which has already been found.
+The other one must reside in the only remaining covered field above.
+Notice that the mine counter in the top-left corner of the game board indicates '001', which means that only one mine remains to be found.
 And we just found it.
 As we flag the field above the 2 in a blue circle, the counter changes from '001' to '000'.
 We have found all of the mines!

 Step 10.
-However, the game is not won yet.
-The game rules say that in order to win, you are not required to plant 10 flags but to uncover all fields that do not contain mines.
-The only remaining field is the one in the upper-left corner, marked with a blue circle.
-This field cannot contain a mine, because we have already found all mines.
+However, the game has yet to be won.
+The game rules say that you must uncover all fields that do not contain mines to win.
+The only remaining field is the one in the top-left corner, marked with a blue circle.
+This field cannot hold a mine because we have already found all the mines.
 Let us then click on it with the left mouse button.

 Step 11.
 Hurray!
-We have won.
+We won!
 It took us 174 seconds to solve this game.
 You can see the number of seconds in the top-right corner of the game board.

 You can repeat this game yourself.
 Use the game number 676706 and the “Pure Intellect” mode.
 Try to solve it quicker than within 174 seconds!

-If you have any feedback about the game, you can use the little form below the menu on the left side of the screen.
+If you have any feedback about the game, you can use the small form below the menu on the left side of the screen.
 Also, please feel free to use our forum to share your thoughts with the Minesweeper community.
-You can also send us an email at firstname.lastname@example.org.
-Any question, complaints, thanks or comments are welcome.
+You can also send us an email at email@example.com.
+Any questions, complaints, thanks, or comments are welcome.

 This game was created by the Simiade company.
 Here is how you can contact us: